oktadev/okta-blog/_source/_posts/2020-12-30-write-sql-common-table-expressions.md

 ## Prepare the SQL Database to Use with Your CTE

 To work on your database, you will need to have a database first.
-Microsoft provides several samples via Github.
+Microsoft provides several samples via GitHub.
 For this project, I used the [Wide World Importers sample database v1.0](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0).
 To use this, you will need to have at least SQL 2016 installed.
 Microsoft provides `.bak` and `.bacpac` files for you to use.

 ### Common Table Expressions (CTEs)